Sustainable, inclusive, prosperous, and resilient cities depend

 The pace of technology-driven innovation from the private sector in shared transportation services, vehicles, and networks is rapid, accelerating, and filled with opportunity.
 At the same time, city streets are a finite and scarce resource.

-These principles, produced by a working group of international NGOs, are designed to guide urban decision-makers and stakeholders toward the best outcomes for all in the transition to new mobility options.
+These principles, produced by a working group of international NGOs, are designed to guide urban decision-makers and stakeholders toward the best outcomes for all.

 Shared vehicles include all those used for hire to transport people (mass transit, private shuttles, buses, taxis, auto-rickshaws, car and bike-sharing) and urban delivery vehicles.

 4. We engage with stakeholders.

 Residents, workers, businesses, and other stakeholders may feel direct impacts on their lives, their investments and their economic livelihoods by the unfolding transition to shared, zero-emission, and ultimately autonomous vehicles.
 We commit to actively engage these groups in the decision-making process and support them as we move through this transition.

 Physical, digital, and financial access to shared transport services are valuable public goods and need thoughtful design to ensure use is possible and affordable by all users, regardless of age, gender, race, ethnicity, income, ability, or other characteristic/identity.

 6. We lead the transition towards a zero-emission future and renewable energy.

 Public transportation and shared-use fleets will accelerate the transition to zero-emission vehicles.
 Electric vehicles shall ultimately be powered by renewable energy to maximize climate and air quality benefits.

 7. We support fair user fees across all modes.